 How long does it take for a hedgehog to decompose?

 It completely depends on the sort of soil and how long a dead hedgehog will take time in decomposition.

 How long do hedgehogs live?

-The most of species of the hedgehog have a life span of about 2-6 years.
+Most of the hedgehog species have a life span of about 2-6 years.
 But very few species can survive even more than 10 years.

 What are hedgehog lifecycle facts?

-There are multiple facets that can be discussed about the life cycle facts, that may include:
+Multiple facets can be discussed about the life cycle facts, which may include:

 - Social life

 - Nest or cage